 Based on the results of our nonclinical and clinical studies to date, we believe ATH-1017 has the potential to rapidly improve cognition and durably restore the lives of patients suffering from AD.
-However, these ideas and this approach are novel, and we currently have limited data based on our Phase 1a and 1b clinical trials, which enrolled 88 subjects, including only 11 patients with mild to moderate AD, of whom seven patients were treated with ATH-1017 and the other four patients were randomized to the control.
-Data from our Phase 1a and 1b clinical trials, while promising, were obtained from a relatively small number of subjects and a single clinical site and we cannot be certain that future trials involving a larger number of subjects and clinical sites will yield similar data.
-Additionally, in our Phase 1a and 1b clinical trials, we used electroencephalogram, or EEG, methods to gather data that we believe provide valuable insight into cognitive processing of the subjects evaluated.
+However, these ideas and this approach are novel, and we currently have limited data based on our Phase 1a/b clinical trial, which enrolled 88 subjects, including only 11 patients with mild to moderate AD, of whom seven patients were treated with ATH-1017 and the other four patients were randomized to the control.
+Data from our Phase 1a/1b clinical trial, while promising, were obtained from a relatively small number of subjects and a single clinical site and we cannot be certain that future trials involving a larger number of subjects and clinical sites will yield similar data.
+Additionally, in our Phase 1a/1b clinical trial, we used electroencephalogram, or EEG, methods to gather data that we believe provide valuable insight into cognitive processing of the subjects evaluated.
 These EEG methods require the placement of electrodes on a subject's scalp and, if these electrodes are not properly placed, we may be unable to obtain the data sought or the data obtained may be compromised and unreliable.
-In our Phase 1a and 1b clinical trials, data from certain subjects were not obtained due to problems encountered with the placement of the EEG electrodes and other technical issues, such as subject movement.
-While we believe the lack of data from these subjects did not impact the reliability or interpretation of the remaining data from these trials, we may in the future face similar issues with EEG methods, which could compromise future clinical trial results.
+In our Phase 1a/1b clinical trial, data from certain subjects were not obtained due to problems encountered with the placement of the EEG electrodes and other technical issues, such as subject movement.
+While we believe the lack of data from these subjects did not impact the reliability or interpretation of the remaining data from this trial, we may in the future face similar issues with EEG methods, which could compromise future clinical trial results.
 We may ultimately discover that ATH-1017, or any of our other small molecules, do not possess certain properties required for therapeutic effectiveness.
 We have no long-term evidence regarding the efficacy, safety and tolerability of ATH-1017 or other small molecules in our product platform.
-We may spend substantial funds attempting to develop these product candidates and never succeed in doing so.
+We may spend substantial funds attempting to develop these product candidates and ne